rohitramlakhan/thesis/README.md

 Exception is the original model of the Heinenoordtunnel and the 3D Tiles of the simplified Heinenoordtunnel. <br>
 These files were too large (also after zipping) to upload to Github. <br>
 The zipped file from the simplified IFC model of the Heinenoordtunnel is there. <br>
-It should therefore be possible to create the 3D Tiles of the simplified Heinenoordtunnel <br>
+It should therefore be possible to create the 3D Tiles of the simplified Heinenoordtunnel. <br>

 Links to directly visualising the cases in Cesium Sandcastle can be found in the following folders and documents: <br>